localstack/localstack-blog.github.io/content/2024-01-21-add-authentication-authorization-to-localstack-with-the-authress-extension/index.md

 [LocalStack Extensions](https://docs.localstack.cloud/user-guide/extensions/) allow you to customize LocalStack by starting custom services in the same container while leveraging the existing ecosystem & feature set.
 With Authress Local as an Extension, you now have an easier and faster way to setup user management and access control for your application in a local environment.

-The Authress Extension for LocalStack replicates the Authress API, allowing you to integrate authentication & authorization directly into your locally running AWS applications.
+The Authress extension for LocalStack replicates the Authress API, allowing you to integrate authentication & authorization directly into your locally running AWS applications.
 The Extension also allows you to jumpstart your development & testing workflows with Authress without an account.
-You can install the Authress Extension using the [LocalStack CLI](https://docs.localstack.cloud/getting-started/installation/#localstack-cli) or using the [Extensions Library](https://docs.localstack.cloud/user-guide/web-application/extensions-library/) on the [LocalStack Web Application](https://app.localstack.cloud/).
+You can install the Authress extension using the [LocalStack CLI](https://docs.localstack.cloud/getting-started/installation/#localstack-cli) or using the [Extensions Library](https://docs.localstack.cloud/user-guide/web-application/extensions-library/) on the [LocalStack Web Application](https://app.localstack.cloud/).

 The [Authress extension](https://github.com/Authress/localstack-extension?tab=readme-ov-file) is loaded by the [LocalStack Extensions framework](https://docs.localstack.cloud/user-guide/extensions/) directly into your LocalStack environment.
 It works by dynamically starting up and configuring the [Authress Local](https://github.com/Authress/authress-local?tab=readme-ov-file#authress-local) container.
 The locally running container provides a copy of the [Authress API](https://authress.io/app/#/api) directly in your development environment so that you can: